tnemcsok/Mindtech_News_Feed/README.md

-Simple news feed app using react, redux, bootstrap and typescript.
+Simple news feed app using react, redux, bootstrap and javascript.

 Here you can find the deployed app: